plan-systems/design-docs/proof-of-correctness.md

 - IF the entry
 - If the entries are in separate channels
 - Ambiguous conflicts can _also_ be adversary-induced, so we must analyze.
     - The obvious objective for an adversary to induce ambiguous conflicts would be to disrupt **C** by crafting entries designed to invalidate "high value" root entries that would cause a cascade of entry invalidations to occur.
-For example, suppose member **m** is granted the permission level of supermoderator in an ACC used for
+For example, suppose member **m** is granted the permission level of super-moderator in an ACC used for

     posting an entry into a high-level ACC used across **C** dated a year ago causing